tryteex/tiny-web/README.md

 > **Note**
 > For security reasons, this library must be located behind the Primary web server, for example, under Nginx.

-This library works only with FastCGI, SCGI, and UWSGI (modifier1=0) protocols.
+This library works only with FastCGI, SCGI, UWSGI (modifier1=0) and HTTP protocols.

 This library works with Postgresql or MS Sql Server databases.